-Child must be placed in the least restrictive setting that most approximates a family, taking into consideration sibling attachment, allows the Indian child's special needs (if any) to be met; and is in reasonable proximity to the Indian child's home, extended family, or siblings. \Box Where the Tribe has not established a different order professors must be given in descending

-- Where the Tribe has not established a different order, preference must be given, in descending order to (1) extended family; (2) a foster home approved by the Tribe; (3) an Indian foster home licensed or approved by an authorized non-Indian licensing authority; or (4) an institution for children approved by an Indian Tribe or operated by an Indian organization which has a program suitable to meet the child's needs. - ☐ The court must, where appropriate, also consider the preference of the Indian child or the Indian child's parent. - If any party asserts that there is good cause not to follow the placement preferences, the reasons for that belief or assertion must be stated orally on the record or provided in writing to the parties and the court.
-The party seeking departure from the placement preferences should bear the burden of proving by clear and convincing evidence that there is "good cause" to depart from the placement preferences.
-A court's determination of good cause to depart from the placement preferences must be made on the record or in writing and should be based on one or more of the following considerations:

-- (1) The request of one or both of the Indian child's parents, if they attest that they have reviewed the placement options, if any, that comply with the order of preference; - (2) The request of the child, if the child is of sufficient age and capacity to understand the decision that is being made; - (3) The presence of a sibling attachment that can be maintained only through a particular placement; or - (4) The extraordinary physical, mental, or emotional needs of the Indian child, such as specialized treatment services that may be unavailable in the community where families who meet the placement preferences live.
+- □ Child must be placed in the least restrictive setting that most approximates a family, taking into consideration sibling attachment, allows the Indian child's special needs (if any) to be met; and is in reasonable proximity to the Indian child's home, extended family, or siblings. - □ Where the Tribe has not established a different order, preference must be given, in descending order to (1) extended family; (2) a foster home approved by the Tribe; (3) an Indian foster home licensed or approved by an authorized non-Indian licensing authority; or (4) an institution for children approved by an Indian Tribe or operated by an Indian organization which has a program suitable to meet the child's needs. - □ The court must, where appropriate, also consider the preference of the Indian child or the Indian child's parent. - □ If any party asserts that there is good cause not to follow the placement preferences, the reasons for that belief or assertion must be stated orally on the record or provided in writing to the parties and the court.
+The party seeking departure from the placement preferences should bear the burden of proving by clear and convincing evidence that there is "good cause" to depart from the placement preferences must be made on the record or in writing and should be based on one or more of the following considerations: - 1.
+The request of one or both of the Indian child's parents, if they attest that they have reviewed the placement options, if any, that comply with the order of preference; - 2.
+The request of the child, if the child is of sufficient age and capacity to understand the decision that is being made; - 3.
+The presence of a sibling attachment that can be maintained only through a particular placement; or - 4.
+The extraordinary physical, mental, or emotional needs of the Indian child, such as specialized treatment services that may be unavailable in the community where families who meet the placement preferences live.